Gibberlings3/Morpheus562-s-Kitpack/README.md

 - May not use ranged weapons.
 - May not use shields.

+### Reaver (Next Release)

+Reavers are evil warriors who revel in death and the destruction of all life.
+Using necrotic arts, Reavers drain the life essence from their opponents with each strike, and some even devour the souls of those they slay.

+Advantages:
+- May use Siphon Life ability once per day.
+Gains one use at level 1 and an additional use every 4 levels thereafter.

+SIPHON LIFE: Each hit within the next 10 seconds drains 1d4 Hit Points from the target and transfers them to the Reaver.
+This will not heal beyond the Reaver's maximum Hit Points.

+- 5th Level: Gains the Devour Soul passive ability.

+DEVOUR SOUL: When the Reaver kills an opponent, there is a 20% chance he consumes the remaining life essence and heals 10 hit points.

+- 10th Level: May use the Death Field ability once per day and gains an additional use every 5 levels thereafter.

+DEATH FIELD: All enemies within a 15-ft. radius of the Reaver suffers 4 damage each while the Reaver absorbs the enemy's lost life.
+If the Reaver goes over his maximum Hit Point total with this ability, he loses any extra Hit Points after 1 turn.

+Disadvantages:
+- Hit Die: d8
+- Alignment restricted to evil.

 ### Deathbringer (Prestige Kit)

 Deathbringers are a special group of warriors of Bhaal trained in the art of intimidation and war.
 Those trained in the ways of the Deathbringer may fell their foes with a single blow, and every enemy slain at their hand fuels their rage and ferocity..
 They are also a group of scattered cultists that are still trying to revive Bhaal, even though his essence is locked up in the Upper Planes.